ygorelik/ydk-gen/sdk/python/README.rst

 Corresponding binaries, libraries, and header files are installed in default locations, which are `/usr/local/bin`, `/usr/local/lib`, and `/usr/local/include`.
 The user must have sudo access in order to install YDK core components to these locations.
+Make sure the `sudo` package is installed on your platform prior to the YDK installation procedure.

 **NOTE.** Due to GitHub issue `#1050 <https://github.com/CiscoDevNet/ydk-gen/issues/1050>`_ YDK is not supported with Python 3.9.x.

+**NOTE.** It is strongly recommended to use Python virtual environment on Centos/RHEL and Mac platforms.

 Core Installation
 =================